-It starts with the first line researchers, who can be doctors, pharmacists or biochemists.
-They can be employed by either the pharmaceutical industry or by independent research institutes.
+Research begins with the actual researchers, who can be doctors, pharmacists or biochemists.
+They can be employed either in the pharmaceutical industry or work in independent research institutes.
 The researchers experiment with gene therapy, new active substances and new technology.
-Initial testing is conducted on mice or rats in the lab to document its effects.
+Initial testing is conducted on mice or rats in the laboratory to document effects.

-If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials, which always take place in the hospitals and clinics where the patients are.
-It is here, in the hospitals and clinics, that responsibility for the next step of research is granted to the study nurses and doctors.
-These roles are defined as an investigator.
-The initial researchers are not allowed to be involved with the clinical trials to ensure they cannot affect the outcome of the clinical trials.
+If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials, which always take place where the patients are: in the hospitals and clinics.
+Here, the responsibility for the next step of research is passed on to the study nurses and doctors.
+The initial researchers are not allowed to be involved with the clinical trials to ensure they cannot affect the outcome.

-The clinical trials are conducted in four phases – read more here.
+The clinical trials are conducted in four phases.
 It starts with phase 1, with a small number of participants and proceeds to phase 4, with several thousand participants.

 It typically takes 3-4 years, from the start of a clinical trial, until new medicine is ready to be released on to the market.
 Not every clinical trial has the positive outcome of new medication development.